apache-spark-on-k8s/userdocs/src/jekyll/running-on-kubernetes.md

 [release tarball](https://github.com/apache-spark-on-k8s/spark/releases) or by [building Spark with Kubernetes support](../resource-managers/kubernetes/README.md#building-spark-with-kubernetes-support).

-## Current Limitations

-Running Spark on Kubernetes is currently an experimental feature.
-Some restrictions on the current implementation that should be lifted in the future include:
-* Applications can only run in cluster mode.
-* Only Scala and Java applications can be run.

 ## Driver & Executor Images

 Kubernetes requires users to supply images that can be deployed into containers within pods.
 The images are built to